mfitzp/qtipy/README.md

 # QtIPy

-A Qt-based GUI for IPython notebooks.
-Simply wraps the normal web interface using JS hooks to interact with the documents.
-Initial toolbar and menubar integration so far.
+A Qt-based automator for IPython notebooks.
+Attached triggers to files and folders and automatically run notebooks on file changes.

-Auto-spawns a server if it can't find one on :8888 (should be a bit more intelligent).
+Backend running is based on https://github.com/paulgb/runipy/